RavensbourneWebMedia/Web-development-workshop/sessions/05/README.md

 	Instead of a personal statement like `I hate the red button!` consider a user-focused question such as `Would users dislike the red button?
 It could be confused with an error message.`, which is much more effective, and also testable.

+# Project

+### Sharing is caring

+This project is about using code (HTML, CSS and a dash of JavaScript) creatively to communicate and advocate a cause you care about.

+All the project material is [here](../../projects/sharing-is-caring).

+In small groups:

+1. Review the **feedback** you received after the formative presentations.
+* Draft a **plan of action**: what needs doing (to finish this project) and when can you do that?
+I suggest using [Trello](https://trello.com) for this task.
+* List the **technical issues** you need help with: we'll start **troubleshooting** them today.

 # Homework